otvam/pypeec/docs/content/technical.rst

 * Linux / Debian 12.4 on x86/x64
 * Linux / Ubuntu 20.04 on x86/x64
 * Linux / Ubuntu 22.04 on x86/x64
+* Linux / Ubuntu 24.04 on x86/x64

 The following **platforms** and systems have been  **partially tested**:

 * Apple / macOS Monterey 12 on x86/x64
-* Apple / macOS Ventura 13 on M1 Pro
+* Apple / macOS Ventura 13 on ARM64
+* Apple / macOS Sonoma 14 on ARM64
 * MS Windows / Pro 10 on x86/x64
 * MS Windows / Pro 11 on x86/x64